YINI-lang/YINI-spec/RATIONALE.md

 The feature was useful, but not essential.
 Since most YINI files are expected to use ordinary strings, raw strings, and triple-quoted strings for the majority of practical configuration needs, H-Strings were judged to serve too narrow a use case to justify their inclusion in the core language.

-Removing H-Strings supports YINI’s broader design goals: clarity over cleverness, predictable parsing, a smaller syntax surface, and fewer overlapping ways to express the same kind of value.
+Removing H-Strings supports YINI's broader design goals: clarity over cleverness, predictable parsing, a smaller syntax surface, and fewer overlapping ways to express the same kind of value.

 ### D.4.
 Future Considerations
 In the current specification, `@yini strict` and `@yini lenient` are supported as optional mode declarations.
 They state the document's expected parsing mode, but they do not automatically switch the parser into that mode.